BitBoxSwiss/bitbox-base/tools/bbbconfgen/README.md

   {{ key #rmLine }}             ...deletes the whole line if key not found
   {{ key #default: some val }}  ...uses default value if key not found

+The #rmLineTrue and #rmLineFalse functions allows to drop a line conditionally.

+  {{ key #rmLineTrue }}         drop line if a key is set to '1', 'true', 'yes' or 'y'
-The #check function allows to drop a line if a key is set to '0', or not set at all:
+  {{ key #rmLineFalse }}        drop line if a key is set to '0', 'false', 'no', 'n' or not at all

-  {{ key #check }}
 ```

 ## Example